Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/08_Release_Monitoring/index.md

 <img src="../../assets/images/values_yaml.png" width="500"/>

-We can examine this release information in Dynatrace.
+Now, we can examine this release information in Dynatrace.

 <hr>